DanielMYT/osinstallgui/FAQ.md

   configuration file (either set to `1`, or omitted, which defaults to `1`).

 ## Why am I asked about installing GRUB in Internal or Removable mode?
+**NOTE:** This information is only relevant to an older version of **osinstallgui**.
+Versions `0.9.0` and newer have replaced with option with a new "fully portable" mode option, which is described in a section above.
+The information is left here for historical purposes, and because it is interesting to read and understand.

 The GRUB UEFI bootloader can be installed in either "Internal" or "Removable" mode.
 At the low-level, this is done by omitting or including the `--removable` argument when running the `grub-install` command.
 The goal of this option is to